 2. Training objectives

-The orientation of Social Education and Applied Psychology is to train practice-oriented professionals for teaching, management and psychological counselling in community-based –educational institutions.
+The orientation of Family Education and Social Education Guidance is to train practice-oriented professionals for teaching, management and counselling in community-based –educational institutions.
 The programme works on behalf of continuing education and the education of families.

 3. Course system

 The compulsory courses in this orientation are Modern Education Management, History of Management Theory, Teacher Psychology, Public Administration, Education Evaluation, Practical Tools for Teaching and Learning, Social Education and Management, Mental-health Education for Adolescents, and Family-education Counselling and Guidance.
 The optional courses are Curriculum and Instruction, Educational Public Service, Education Law, Online Learning: Theory and Practice, Distance-education Management, Organization of Participatory Training and Activities, Curriculum Sociology, Examination-management Technology, and others.